 Each subject lists a Coordinator and their email address.
-Students are encouraged to email the coordinator to request more information on topics covered, prerequisites and a syllabus.
+If necessary to understand the class content, students can email the coordinator to request more information on topics covered, prerequisites and a syllabus.

-Students are allowed to take subjects in the Graduate Courses, if they have the appropriate background.
+Students are allowed to take one subject at the Graduate Courses level, if they have the appropriate background.
 If unsure, students should email the subject coordinator, or talk with FASA.
 Yearlong subjects are generally not allowed, although if a required subject, students can ask the coordinator if it is possible to join the subject for just the second semester.
-Students are generally allowed to take honours level courses, except in BEM.
+Students are generally allowed to take honours level courses, but must check for exceptions.

-Make note of the subject names and codes, which must be listed in your proposed course list (e.g. GEOL30009 Advanced Field Geology).
-Make sure to get the new code, which begins with 4 letters followed by 5 numbers.
-The old 6-digit code might be listed in parenthesis, but is not needed.
+Make note of the subject names and codes, which must be listed in your proposed course list (e.g., GEOL30009 Advanced Field Geology).